giflw/remark-java/src/test/resources/conversions/markdown/definitions.md

 Term First:

+Whazoo

-WhazooThis is a thing-a-majigThing-a-majigA whazoo
+This is a thing-a-majig

+Thing-a-majig

+A whazoo

 Definition first:

+What am I defining????

+IDK

-What am I defining????IDKI don't know...
+I don't know...

 Multiple definitions:

-WhooziwhatA thing-a-majigA whazooThing-a-majigA whazooA whooziwhat
+Whooziwhat

+A thing-a-majig

+A whazoo

+Thing-a-majig

+A whazoo

+A whooziwhat